Multi-graded nilpotent tuples: Tri-graded nilpotent tuples

-\textit{Ground length $\geq 8$}:\\ The only cases of finite representation type are $\A(2,\underline{2},1^x)$ (see above).
-Every remaining algebra $\A(\lambda,\mu)$ is of wild representation type, since it contains one of the hypercritical subcategories $\A(1,\underline{2},2,1^5)$, $\A(1,\underline{3},1^6)$, $\A(1^3,\underline{2},1^4)$, $\A(1,2,\underline{2},1^5)$ or $\A(1^2,\underline{2},2,1^3)$. \end{proof} By Theorem \ref{thm:crit_multi_grad_pairs}, we obtain the following proposition on tri-graded nilpotent tuples. \begin{corollary} Let $\Lambda=(\lambda,\mu)$ be a flat tri-graded Young diagram.
-Then the number of $\Lambda$-graded nilpotent pairs (up to Levi-base change) is finite if and only if $\Lambda$ is listed in Lemma \ref{lem:3flat_rep_type} (a). \end{corollary} By Lemma \ref{lem:grad_fin_dim}, we also obtain finiteness criteria for tri-graded nilpotent tuples of a fixed tri-graded flat vector space. \begin{lemma} Let $V$ be a flat tri-graded staircase algebra.
+By Theorem \ref{thm:crit_multi_grad_pairs}, we obtain the following proposition on tri-graded nilpotent tuples. \begin{corollary} Let $\Lambda=(\lambda,\mu)$ be a flat tri-graded Young diagram.
+Then the number of $\Lambda$-graded nilpotent tuples (up to Levi-base change) is finite if and only if $\Lambda$ is listed in Lemma \ref{lem:3flat_rep_type} (a). \end{corollary} By Lemma \ref{lem:grad_fin_dim}, we also obtain finiteness criteria for tri-graded nilpotent tuples of a fixed tri-graded flat vector space. \begin{lemma} Let $V$ be a flat tri-graded staircase algebra.
 If $\dimv V$ contains (up to correlation) one of the minimal nullroots of Figure \ref{fig:tri_min_nullroots}, then there are (up to Levi-base change) infinitely many tri-graded nilpotent tuples of $V$. \end{lemma}

 For certain vector spaces, we obtain a concrete finiteness criterion on tri-graded nilpotent tuples. \begin{lemma} Assume that $V$ is flat tri-graded of shape $\Lambda$ and $\A(\Lambda)$ is tame concealed.
 Then there are only finitely many tri-graded nilpotent tuples on $V$ (modulo base change in the homogeneous components) if and only if $\underline{\dim}V$ does not contain the corresponding minimal nullroot. \end{lemma} \begin{proof} Any tame concealed algebra has a unique one-parameter family of indecomposable modules $X$ with $\End(X) = K$ and $\Ext^1(X,X) =K$; and the dimension vector of these modules is the minimal positive nullroot (known by \cite{HaVo}) which generates the radical of the quadratic form. \end{proof}